 Groundwater can become contaminated with a wide variety of chemicals and other substances; eight of the most common and important groups are outlined in Table 3.1.
 These include nutrients, salts (e.g., road salt), metals, petroleum hydrocarbons and fuel additives, chlorinated solvents and additives, radionuclides, pharmaceuticals and other emerging contaminants, pesticides, and microorganisms (including pathogens).
 Common characteristics for many groundwater contaminants are: i) widespread use or presence in the environment, ii) high solubility in water, and iii) tendency not to sorb strongly to mineral or organic substrates (i.e., generally hydrophilic compounds), so they travel relatively easily through soils and geologic formations.
-Sources of groundwater contamination can be categorized according to the causation, spatial extent, and duration of the release(s) to the environment (Table 3.2).
-Many of these contaminants also enter surface water through other pathways, such as atmospheric deposition, urban / agricultural runoff, wastewater treatment plant discharge, and industrial outflows, which may lead to difficulties in identifying groundwater contaminant inputs.
+Sources of groundwater contaminants also enter surface water through other pathways, such as atmospheric deposition, urban / agricultural runoff, wastewater treatment plant discharge, and industrial outflows, which may lead to difficulties in identifying groundwater contaminant inputs.
 In contrast, contaminants that commonly contaminate lakebed or riverbed sediments (e.g., PCBs, PAHs, and some metals) tend to be highly hydrophobic; thus, they also tend to bioaccumulate and biomagnify.
 The physicochemical properties that make these contaminants sorb to the sediments also retard and limit their movement in groundwater, but nonetheless they can still discharge to surface water.

-In some areas, such as the urban environment, many different types of sources may contaminate the local ground-water, leading to complex mixtures (see Chapter 6 for further discussion).
+In some areas, such as the urban environment, many different types of sources may contaminate the local groundwater, leading to complex mixtures (see Chapter 6 for further discussion).
 Typically, little or no information is publically or readily available regarding the mass of contaminants released to groundwater at a given site, or in a specific urban area.

 Finally, it is important to note that there are naturally occurring chemicals (e.g., salt, mercury, arsenic, radon, methane) in groundwater that, at elevated concentrations, may be toxic and/or may have adverse effects on either human or ecosystem health.
 Various human activities (e.g., mining, dewatering, oil and gas extraction, contaminated site remediation) may act to increase these natural concentrations or transfer these chemicals along with the groundwater to adjacent areas (or to shallower depths) having naturally lower concentrations.
-For example, this is an important issue associated with hydraulic fracturing for extraction of unconventional gas, which is either occurring or proposed in several regions of the Great Lakes Basin.